 Environmental Education is implemented mainly through our Park Ranger Public Programs, which are offered Winter, Spring, and Fall, and tabling events, which take place at Santa Land, Winter Fest, Maple Fest, and Fall Fest!

-Customized programs can be requested for schools, scout groups, senior groups, and recreation clubs by submitting a Special Event Application Form.
+Customized programs can be requested for schools, scout groups, senior groups, and recreation clubs by submitting a Program Request Form.

 For more information on upcoming public Park Ranger events and hikes, visit our Special Events page and follow our Social Media channels for program announcements!